marcelm/tinyalign/README.md

 value larger than `maxdiff` is returned, but not necessarily the actual edit distance.

-For computing regular edit distances, you should prefer [https://github.com/fujimotos/polyleven](polyleven) as it is faster.
-When `maxdiff` is small enough (what that means depends on your data), this module is faster.
+For computing regular edit distances or if your *maxdiff* is less than 4, you should prefer [https://github.com/fujimotos/polyleven](polyleven), as that is faster in that case.
+When `maxdiff` is 4 or more, but not too close to the length of the shortest string, this module is faster.

 ```
 >>> from tinyalign import edit_distance, hamming_distance